fuzzing/MFFA/README.md

 ### Some results

-Multiple integer overflows in Stagefright code (libstagefright SampleTable):
+- Multiple integer overflows in Stagefright code (libstagefright SampleTable):

-CVE-2014-7915
+	- CVE-2014-7915

-CVE-2014-7916
+	- CVE-2014-7916

-CVE-2014-7917
+	- CVE-2014-7917

-A crafted MPEG4 media file can result in heap corruption in libstagefright, that can lead to arbitrary code execution in the mediaserver process.
+- A crafted MPEG4 media file can result in heap corruption in libstagefright, that can lead to arbitrary code execution in the mediaserver process:

-CVE-2015-3832
+	- CVE-2015-3832

 ### Papers, presentations